LennardF1989/BF2042-Portal-Docs/docs/blocks/DisplayGameModeMessage.md

 Displays a **Message** on the screen for 6 seconds.
 If no target is provided, the **Message** will display to everyone.

 _Note: This will only appear to players that are deployed on the map.
-It\'s your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._
+It's your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._

 ### Inputs